saeeddhqan/Maryam/README.md

  - Added three new source rapiddns, certspotter and sublist3r for dns_search
  - Added dbrute, fbrute, tldbrute, entry_points and waf to footprint

+## Contribution

+Contributes are welcome!
+Here is a start guide: [Development Guide](https://github.com/saeeddhqan/maryam/wiki/Development-Guide)
+You can add a new search engine to the util classes or use current search engines to write a new module.
+The best help to write a new module is by checking the current modules.

 ## links
 ### [OWASP](https://owasp.org/www-project-maryam/)